fsharp/fsharp.org/guides/web/index.md

 ServiceStack is a framework for simple and fast web services on .NET and Mono.

-* [F# ServiceStack Project Template](http://visualstudiogallery.msdn.microsoft.com/278caff1-917a-4ac1-a552-e5a2ce0f6e1f) - (Visual Studio) Includes a template to create a self-hosted, Asp.Net hosted F# ServiceStack service
-* [F# and ServiceStack Example 1](http://www.servicestack.net/mythz_blog/?p=785) - Web Services on any platform in and out of a web server!
-An async+parallel cached twitter proxy that works cross platform on Windows/OSX and Linux in 100 LOC
-* [F# and ServiceStack Example 2](http://www.servicestack.net/mythz_blog/?p=811) - An Async, Cached Twitter API Proxy in F#
-* [F#, ServiceStack and Heroku](https://github.com/kunjee17/ServiceStackHeroku) - Using ServiceStack and Heroku with F#

 #### [NancyFx](http://nancyfx.org/)

 NancyFx is a lightweight, low-ceremony framework for building HTTP-based micro-services on .NET and Mono.